-NICU Standard 27: Daylighting
+NICU Standard 26: Daylighting

-- Exterior windows in infant areas or infant rooms shall be glazed with a maximum U value of 0.50.
+● Exterior windows in infant areas or infant rooms shall be glazed with a maximum U value of 0.50.

-- Exterior windows in infant areas or infant rooms shall be situated at least two feet (0.6 meters) from the infant bed.
+● Exterior windows in infant areas or infant rooms shall be situated at least two feet (0.6 meters) from the infant bed.
 All daylighting sources shall be equipped with shading devices.